BY LYDIA STROHFELDT

 She said the region’s need for air monitoring is vital as “wood smoke is an acknowledged global warming accelerant due to the particulate matter it puts out”.

-“I really think there should be action taken to control and monitor the emissions as the wood burning has a huge impact [on climate change],” Ms Daniel said.
+“I really think there should be action taken to control and monitor the emissions as the wood burning has a huge impact [on climate change],” she said.

 Camden Ward councillor and deputy mayor Dan Sztrajt said implementing climate change action was the responsibility of both local councils and the federal government.